marosg42/multinode_sunbeam_maas/README.md

 # Multinode Sunbeam MAAS Testing with Testflinger

-This is a copy from freyes PR and some modifications.
+This is a copy from freyes PR and modified to my use case.
 Focus is to run with testflinger using CLI.

-## Divergences from freyes PR
+## How it differs from freyes PR

 - not building snap, using existing snap from store
-- only local Tetstflinger deploment
+- only local Tetstflinger deployment
-- not using libvirt netwroks because they use mode nat which always starts a DHCP server which conflicts with MAAS DHCP server
+- not using libvirt networks because they use mode=nat which always starts a DHCP server which conflicts with MAAS DHCP server
+- defning more networks and vlans to enable many network spaces

 ## What works